Osiris-Team/1JPM/README.md

 - Java 11 and above: `java JPM.java`
 - Java 8 to 10:  `javac JPM.java && java -cp .
 JPM`
-- Earlier Java versions are not supported (make sure you use a [globally installed JDK](https://adoptium.net/temurin/releases/?os=windows&package=jdk) with JAVA_HOME set, and not JRE)
+- Earlier Java versions are not supported
+- Make sure you use a
+[globally installed JDK](https://adoptium.net/temurin/releases/?os=windows&package=jdk)
+with JAVA_HOME set, and not JRE)